 Suitable for part time employees in any industry, this Part Time Employment Agreement is essential when hiring new employees for your business.
 Customisable and ready to use in under 15 minutes.Get started

-All employees must have a written employment agreement and it is important to clearly document in writing the agreement between yourself and an employee.
-A Part Time Employment Agreement is a great way for you to lay out clear expectations and responsibilities of a permanent employee who is working on a part time basis.
+All employees should have a written employment agreement and it is important to clearly document in writing the agreement between yourself and your employee.
+A Part Time Employment Agreement is a great way for you to lay out the terms, expectations, and responsibilities of a permanent employee who is working on a part time basis.

 This agreement ensures that you cover legal provisions such as remuneration, bonus, share scheme, expenses, motor vehicle benefits and many more.
-This Part Time Employment Agreement complies with the current Fair Work Act 2009 (Cth) and the National Employment Standards (NES).
+This Part Time Employment Agreement complies with employment law under the Fair Work Act 2009 (Cth) and the National Employment Standards (NES).

 What constitutes Part Time Employment?

 Part Time Employment is a type of employment where the hours are set and stipulated, but the hours worked are not on a full time basis.
 For an employee to meet the legal definition of ‘Part Time’, there needs to be ‘regular pattern of hours’ of work, or work performed on a ‘reasonably predictable basis’.
 Employees whose hours do not meet this definition can be considered casual employees.
 Conversely, if an employee works full time, they ordinarily work 38 hours per week on a continuing basis.

 What’s the Difference between Part Time and Casual Employment?